Heterogeneous Responses to Continuous Treatments: A Cluster-Based Causal Framework: Simulation study

-In what follows we show the results of simulation experiment considering random treatment.
-In particular, we assume that the treatment is not given by any covariate and $t_i \sim N(1,1)$ $\forall i=1,\dots,n$.
+In what follows we show the results of a simulation study considering random treatment.
+In particular, we assume that the treatment is not given by any covariate, but $t_i \sim N(1,1)$ $\forall i=1,\dots,n$.
 Then, we simulate the outcome variable as a function of the simulated treatment according to the following within-cluster relationships

 where $e_i \sim N(0,1)$, $\forall i$.
-We again consider three distinct simulation results, where $C=3$, $C=4$ and $C=5$.
-For the $C=5$ we consider all the relationships in \eqref{sim2app}, while for $C=4$ and $C=3$ we consider the first four and the first three, respectively.
-We show the results of the comparison between true ADRF and those obtained with the proposed approach, assuming $n=800$, in Figures \ref{fig:sim2g4drf800}--\ref{fig:sim2g5drf800}.
+We again consider two distinct simulation results, where $C=4$ and $C=5$.
+For the $C=5$ we consider all the relationships in \eqref{sim2app}, while for $C=4$ we consider the first four.
+We show the results of the comparison between true DRFs and those obtained with the proposed approach, assuming $n=800$, in Figures \ref{fig:sim2g4drf800}--\ref{fig:sim2g5drf800}.

-In sum, the results are in line with those discussed in Section \ref{sec:simulations}.
+In sum, the results are in line with those discussed in Appendix \ref{app:norandom}.
 The approach adopted for selecting the number of clusters leads to very good performances and, under the correct selection of the number of clusters $C$, the Cl-DRF estimator reconstructs the clusters very well.
-The ADRFs estimated by the Cl-DRF estimator are also very close to the true ADRF, suggesting that the method is useful for policy purposes.
+The DRFs estimated by the Cl-DRF estimator are also very close to the true cluster-specific DRFs, suggesting that the method is useful for policy purposes.